 Metolius Super Chalk claims to be the No. 1 selling brand of climbing chalk in America, and it certainly is one of the most popular climbing-specific chalks out there.
 This is due in large part to its affordable price.
 The chalk comes in 2.5-, 4.5-, 9- or 15-ounce packets, and is better value the more you buy.
 For example, you’re paying around 70 cents per ounce when you opt for a 2.5-ounce packet, while those that purchase a 15-ounce packet are only paying a 40 cents per ounce.
 Either way, these are rock-bottom prices for chalk that works well both indoors and out.

-Several Amazon reviewers say they prefer this chalk to more expensive brands, praising it for its moisture absorption and staying power.
+This chalk is also praised for its moisture absorption and staying power.
 It has a chunky (not gritty) texture that breaks down easily into a fine powder.
 Unlike the rest of the chalks on this list, it mixes pure magnesium carbonate with an artificial drying agent; however, the agent is safe for your skin.
 All packets are resealable and refillable.

 Made from heavy-duty material, the chalk bag features a drawstring cord that keeps the ball securely in place.
 It also comes with a buckled waist strap so that you can access it easily while climbing; or alternatively, you can use the belt loops to attach it to your harness using a haul rope.
 A small zippered pocket comes in handy for stashing small items, such as credit cards or keys.
 Some experienced climbers have issues with the bag’s depth, which they say makes it tricky to reach their chalk when hanging.